utkarsh530/FlipkartGRiDWoZ/README.md

 ## Sample Word Error Rate & Character Error Rate

+We have used python library called asrtoolkit.

+`pip install asrtoolkit`

 Tested on 745 samples as provided by Flipkart and transcript generated from the given API:

 We are removing some extraneous some outputs for better representation of data since the checking is primarily done on Hindi UTF-8 which significantly affects WER since Hindi Language has more syllables.
+Some of the results of the ASR API weren't as expected and WER is expected to increase if we use UTF-EN for WER calculation

 | Samples    | Mean WER | Median WER | Mode WER  |
 |------------|----------|------------|-----------|